Laurie’s New York Dirty Dogs

 And at every cart, the street vendors were serving up boiled Sabrett hot dogs, most with a traditional red onion sauce on top.
-The name Sabrett is synonymous with a top quality New York dog for Booth, who recently brought the brand to the Seacoast at Laurie’s New York Dirty Dogs.
+The name Sabrett is synonymous with a top quality New York dog for Booth, who recently brought the brand to Laurie’s New York Dirty Dogs.

 The hot dogs are actually called New York Dirty Water Dogs because they are boiled and the water looks dirty due to the juices from the dog, Booth said.
 She worried the description of dirty water might turn people away from trying her product, so she shortened the title to simply “dirty dogs.”